elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 Now to start the install.
 Reading over the <a href="http://community.zenoss.org/community/documentation/official_documentation/installation-guide" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/community/documentation/official_documentation/installation-guide']);">Installation Guide</a>, I saw that there is section on how to compile the software from source.
 This sparked an interest to install the software on my FreeBSD system.

 ###1.
 Setup a MySQL Database for the Zenoss Install
 I decided to setup Zenoss on my FreeBSD machine, since my Ubuntu box was already running the other monitoring applications and I knew that the source for Zenoss was available.
 Zenoss uses MySQL for it's database, I actually had a MySQL instance running on the Ubuntu machine, hence I decided to allow remote access for root to MySQL.
-I would rarely do this, but since this was a test setup, I decided to just go all out :)Before any changes, I was able to login as <strong>root</strong> locally:
+I would rarely do this, but since this was a test setup, I decided to just go all out :)Before any changes, I was able to login as **root** locally:

 	kerch:~>mysql -u root -p
 	Enter password: